setipio/wasmedge_setip_demo/README.md

 BEARER=xxxxxxxxx # Replace xxxxxxxxx with the Authentication Token found under the Deploy Key section from the Keys menu available in the Manage area on setip.io after you are logged in.

-The script will compile the rust code and upload it to the bucket location indicated above if your Bearer token lets you authenticate with that account.
+The script will compile the rust code and execute it behind a URL of your choice or any of the preset bucket URLs available with setip.io accounts.
-To run the script first set the exec right to it and run it as shown:
+The script will then upload the compiled rust binary to the bucket location of your choice.

 ```bash
 chmod +x ./deploy.sh